What Credit Score Do You Need to Get a Loan in 2022?

 Three major factors come into play when talking about your credit score, including:

-• Credit Behavior - Credit scores factor in your credit behavior.
+Credit Behavior - Credit scores factor in your credit behavior.
 E.g. in the last 12 months, what are your number of credit card or mortgage applications?
-A company like Figure will only do a “soft” pull on your credit, so it does not impact your credit score.
-Once you do a full application submission, though, this will be logged in your historical credit report.
+If you have too many inquiries on your account, it could prevent you from getting a loan.

 What Score Do You Need for a HELOC?